-Here's how it works: After a customer connects, they’re prompted to register for your network with their email address.
+Here’s how it works: After a customer connects, they’re prompted to register for your network with their email address or using their social media account.
 Once they’ve verified their email, they’re logged in.
 No passwords to remember and no chalkboards on the wall.
 The other cool part about a captive network is that it will automatically connect your customer in the future.
 No more logging in!
-And the best part - at least for your business?
-You now have your customer’s email address that (with their permission, of course) you can use for our next tip - automated marketing.
+And the best part – at least for your business?
+You now have your customer’s email address that (with their permission, of course) you can use for our next tip – automated marketing.

 Use Automated Marketing

 You’re providing free WiFi for your customers and, in return, you’re getting their data.
 So use it!
 When you have a customer login to your WiFi with BLACKBX, in addition to an email address, you can ask for other details on the captive portal login screen – name, age, gender – anything you can think of.
 You can even add custom questions.
 This is a great place to ask your customer opinions about new menu items or specials you’re thinking about offering.

 Once registered, you can then import your customers email into mailing list software like MailChimp, or use software like Zapier to do thousands of different tasks, like importing emails into a Google Docs spreadsheet.
 You can also use BLACKBX to send automated text or SMS messages.
 Want to reward loyal customers?
 Send them an email or SMS with a coupon for a dessert on their third visit.
 Haven’t seen a customer in a while and want to get them back?
 Drop ’em a coupon for a free drink – who can resist that?